Exhaust System Basics

 Above- and below-waterline applications require distinctly different products to muffle engine noise.
 Powerboats use marine mufflers, commonly made out of non-metallic materials, to contain engine noise and cool the exhaust.
 Mufflers are always mounted above the waterline, and usually have some sort of check valve in-line to prevent backwards water flow, which might damage the engine.

-Lift mufflers are used both by powerboats and sailboats.
+Lift mufflers like Centek Vernalifts are used both by powerboats and sailboats.
 They are vertical mufflers mounted below the waterline with an outlet line coming off the top of the container.
-Exhaust and expended cooling water are mixed shortly after the exhaust manifold and travel together into the Vernalift.
-This serves both as a muffler and as a place for cooling water to collect before the exhaust pushes it out the remainder of the exhaust hose.
-It also provides a place for seawater from following seas to collect if the boat is running under sail.
-For greater quieting, an inline muffler can be used downstream of an Vernalift.
+Exhaust gas and expended cooling water are mixed shortly after the exhaust manifold and travel together into the muffler's chamber where the cooling water collects before the exhaust gas pressure pushes it out the remainder of the exhaust hose.
+The mufflers's chamber also provides a place for seawater from following seas to collect if the boat is running under sail.
+For greater quieting, an inline muffler can be used downstream of a lift muffler.

 For vessels with through-the-transom exhaust, there are flapper valves that prevent following seas from running back up the exhaust system and flooding the engine.
 They clamp around the outside diameter of an exhaust pipe to form a check valve.